frankieroberto/nhsnotes/app/posts/week-14-back-to-work.md

 ## Demos, demos, demos

-I did one demo of our service to some senior stakeholders, and also helped answer questions in another two demo sessions where a colleague demoed our service to over 150 future users.
+I did a demo of our service to some senior stakeholders, and helped answer questions in two demo sessions where a colleague demoed our service to over 150 future users.

 In each of these, people were seeing the service for the first time, and the feedback was largely positive!